Hubble Space Telescope Imaging Reveals That SN 2015bh Is Much Fainter than Its Progenitor: Discussion

 \section{Discussion}

-As described above, SN\,2015bh has now faded far below the level of its well characterized progenitor star in broadband, optical filters.
+As described above, SN\,2015bh has now faded far below the level of its well-characterized progenitor star in broadband optical filters.
 Here, we discuss the possibilities for the source of the fading emission and implications for the fate of the progenitor.